-Clark Drive: 30 km/h Aspengrove School Grounds: 10 km/h
+Clark Drive: 30 km/h

+Aspengrove School Grounds: 10 km/h

 Parking on campus is limited.
-We encourage families to carpool, take public transit, use the free shuttle bus option to Save-on-Foods pick up / drop off, or sign up to take the Aspengrove School bus.
+We encourage families to carpool, take public transit, or sign up to take the Aspengrove School bus.
 For transportation details, contact the main office.
 The full Aspengrove School Student Code of Conduct is in effect during transportation time.